 My final decision is that I uphold this complaint.
-To put things right Options UK Personal Pensions LLP must take the actions, calculate and pay Mr T the award set out above.
+To put things right Options UK Personal Pensions LLP must calculate and pay the award, and take the actions, set out above.

-Under the rules of the Financial Ombudsman Service, I'm required to ask Mr T to accept or reject my decision before 21 December 2023.
+Under the rules of the Financial Ombudsman Service, I'm required to ask Mr B to accept or reject my decision before 15 January 2024.